-4.07.4 DIRECTOR EXPENSES (Revised 11-13-18)
+4.07.4 DIRECTOR EXPENSES (Revised 4-26-21)

 The District has set the reimbursement for Director expenses as provided herein, pursuant to Water Code, Section 20200, et seq. and Government Code, Section 53232, et seq.
-Directors shall be compensated for actual, reasonable and necessary expenses incurred for participating in activities approved in advance by the Board of Directors or as allowed as indicated in Appendix V attached hereto, and that further the goals and interests of the District, up to the individual Director annual budget amount as set in the annual budget.
-Any expenses incurred by a Director over the individual annual budget amount shall be the sole responsibility of the Director.
-The Director shall reimburse the District for any expenses incurred by the District over budget.
+Directors shall be compensated for actual, reasonable and necessary expenses incurred for participating in activities approved in advance by the Board of Directors or as allowed as indicated in Appendix V attached hereto, and that further the goals and interests of the District.